boldflight/BibleConverter/test_EPUB/output/matt.md

 [3] When King Herod heard this he was alarmed, and all Jerusalem with him.
 [4] After assembling all the chief priests and experts in the law, he asked them where the Christ was to be born.
 [5] “In Bethlehem of Judea,” they said, “for it is written this way by the prophet:
+[6] ‘And you, Bethlehem, in the land of Judah, are in no way least among the rulers of Judah, for out of you will come a ruler who will shepherd my people Israel.’”
 [7] Then Herod privately summoned the wise men and determined from them when the star had appeared.
 [8] He sent them to Bethlehem and said, “Go and look carefully for the child.
 When you find him, inform me so that I can go and worship him as well.”
 [9] After listening to the king they left, and once again the star they saw when it rose led them until it stopped above the place where the child was.